VolunTrack/ReactNativeTutorial/README.md

 ## Projects

-This course includes several hands-on projects designed to reinforce the concepts learned in each section.
+This course will includes several hands-on projects designed to reinforce the concepts learned in each section.
 Here is a list of projects you'll work on:

 - **Project 1:** Simple React Native Counter App.
 - **Project 2:** To-Do List App.